 Or you can lay down newspaper at least 5 pages thick on the ground and add a heavy layer of hardwood mulch right on top of it.
-The newspaper will create an impenetrable barrier that grass can’t grow through, and the mulch will help hold it down and suffocate the grass underneath.
+The newspaper will create an impenetrable barrier that grass cannot grow through, and the mulch will help hold it down and suffocate the grass underneath.
 This process will take about two months, and then you can plant directly through the mulch and biodegraded paper.
 The best time to start is in early March when the grass begins to green up from winter.
-Then you’ll still have time to plant your new garden in May!
+Then you will still have time to plant your new garden in May!

 I HEAR YOU HAVE A GRAFFITI PROGRAM THAT HELPS INDIVIDUALS REMOVE GRAFFITI.
 HOW CAN I PARTICIPATE?

 KIB has a partnership with the City of Indianapolis to stop graffiti in our neighborhoods.
 As part of that partnership, we can provide you with white or blue paint to cover the graffiti.
 For more information, please contact Joe Jarzen, VP of Program Strategies, at firstname.lastname@example.org or 317-264-7555 x122.